Asia must not become arena for 'big power contest,' says China's Xi as APEC summit gets underway - KTVZ

 Xi also met with Singaporean Prime Minister Lee Hsien Loong and Philippine President Ferdinand Marcos — in a bid to underline the importance of regional relationships for China.
 They added to a packed line-up of bilateral meetings during what is only Xi’s second trip overseas since the start of the pandemic and his first since taking a norm-breaking third term as China’s leader.

-Unlike at the G20 earlier this week, Xi is not entering APEC having to sit across the table from Biden, who left Asia on Wednesday for a family event and handed American representation in Bangkok to Vice President Kamala Harris.
+Unlike at the G20 earlier this week, Xi is not entering APEC having to sit across the table from Biden, who left Asia on Wednesday for a family event and handed American representation in Bangkok to the Vice President.

 Russian President Vladimir Putin will also not be in attendance, instead sending a representative, having already skipped the G20 and meetings around the Association of Southeast Asian Nations (ASEAN) summit in Phnom Penh, Cambodia over the past week.